Arandun

 Arandun is a town in Irepodun LGA, Kwara State, Nigeria.
-It is located near the state boundary with Osun, about 66 kilometres southeast of the state capital Ilorin, and 18 kilometres southwest of the area capital Omu-Aran.
+It is located near the state boundary with Osun, about 66 km southeast of the state capital Ilorin, and 18 km southwest of the area capital Omu-Aran.

 Geography

 Arandun is located along the Oro-Omu Ipetu Road, on the east of Omugo, south of Odun, west of Irore, and north of Ila.
-Its average elevation is at 467 metres above the sea level.
+Its average elevation is at 467 meter above the sea level.

 Climate

 Arandun has a Tropical Savanna Climate according to the Köppen Climate Classification.
 Its wettest month is September, with an average rainfall of 282 mm; and the driest month is December, with an average rainfall of 7 mm.